swvanderlaan/publications/README.md

 It is my sincere intend to be as open and forthcoming as I can be, and therefore to do my utmost best to share my scripts whenever is possible.

 #### This repository
 This repositories contains scripts organized in folders for published projects (as of August 30, 2016).
-All scripts are annotated for debugging purposes - and future reference.
+All scripts are annotated (to some extend) for debugging purposes - and future reference.
 Therefore, most scripts will be self-explanatory and this page only serves as a table of contents.

 #### EGA
-All (raw) genotype and methylation data will be made available through EGA.
-However, this is a work in progress and takes time.
+All (raw) genotype and methylation data will be made available through EGA at some point in time.
+We are actively pursuiting this, but it takes time; watch this space.
 When the EGA-identifiers are known, I will put them here.

 #### Notes
 Scripts will work within the context of a certain Linux environment, for example a CentOS7 system on a SUN Grid Engine background or macOS X Lion+ (version 10.7.[x]+).